jdfwsp/art_reveal_project_3/README.md

-The images for this collection of NFTs is generated with `python3` in the command line.
-First the layers are drawn in an SVG editor like Inkscape, then the xml is parsed and sent to a python module as dictionaries that the `generator` function calls to write the final SVG.
-The generator is activated in the python3 interpreter as demonstrated below.
+The images for this collection of NFTs are generated with `python3` in the command line.
+First, the layers are drawn in an `SVG` editor like `Inkscape`, then the `xml` is parsed and sent to a `python module` as dictionaries that the `generator` function calls to write the final `SVG`.
+The `generator` is activated in the `python3` interpreter as demonstrated below.

+If you want to generate PNGs, uncomment lines 40-42 in this [`python`](code/generator.py) file.

 ```
 [📂 ~/art_reveal_project_3]